EpochtalkServer.Models.Role (epochtalk_server v0.1.0)

 @spec insert(role_or_roles :: t() | [%{}]) :: {:ok, role :: t()} | {non_neg_integer(), nil | [term()]} | {:error, Ecto.Changeset.t()}

-Inserts a new Role
+Inserts a new Role into the database

 set_permissions(id, permissions)